Name of organization

 National Alliance Mission (NAM) Guwahati.

-Bosco Reach Out (BRO), Guwahati.
+Bosco Reach out (BRO), Guwahati.

 Rural Resources & Training Centre (RRTC), Umran - Shillong.